Nirmini/.github/profile/README.md

 ## 👋 Who We Are

-We're **Nirmini Development** — an indie technology and game development studio.
+We're **Nirmini Development** (Or just "Nirmini" for short) - an indie technology and game development studio.
 We build Discord tooling, narrative-driven games, and software that just works.

 ---